 If Apple needs to hand over a customised crown jewel (a modified iOS version) in order for the FBI being able brute force itself into a terrorist's phone - Apple can lose a big deal of its sophisticated image of being a well secure and trusted company concerning privacy.

 What really bothers me is that Tim Cook fails to take action and a fierce stance in relation to a subject that is far more important.
-And it should be the main goal of one of the world's biggest 'innovating company':
+A subject that should be the main subject of one of the world's biggest tech consumer company:

 Apple should be making the same effort in regards to having proper working conditions and abolishing child labour as it is doing now for the protection of privacy.
 It should act upon the conditions that count for every human being involved in the deadly production chain and process of an iPhone.

 What isn't coming to surface at the moment is the horrific conditions in where children as young as 10, have to work shifts of 12 hours a day to mine a particular silver-gray metal.

 The element Cobalt is a vital part of a device like the iPhone.
 The rare chemical substance isn't on any watchlist where gold and silver are on.
 This is a list of substances where companies and governments have to use their full attention to create, monitor and maintain safe working conditions when it comes to health and ethical working hours.

 Unfortunately I am not only talking about the adults who work in these mines.
 A Congolian mine is the last place where children in 2016 are to be.
 Every company that is somewhat related to child labour (and has resources like Apple) should be doing its utmost best to get children where they belong: a classroom.
 Complaining of the interference of local governments does not stand in a production process where childrens and workers rights are infringed.

 To add another reason: Apple Inc. has the same financial juice similar to a country between the size of Hungary and Qatar.